eldevyas/eldevyas/README.md

 # Hey there!
 Nice to see you.

 Welcome to my page!
 I'm **Yassine Chettouch**, a Full-stack Software Developer with a passion for building innovative tech solutions.
 I have a strong background in JavaScript, Next.js, React, and SASS.
 I'm always open to collaborating on projects and exploring disruptive ideas.
-Connect with me on Twitter at @yassine_ct.

 ---

 ```python